 The ever-shifting geography on the South Island of New Zealand makes it one of the most spectacular places in the world for nature lovers.
-In a day’s drive you can encounter mountains, plains, fiords, alpine lakes, and glaciers, and while you won’t need to pack your bikini for them, the South Island also boasts some beautiful and unique beaches along its East and West Coasts.
-We have rounded up four of our favourites that you won’t want to miss on your South Island tour.
+In a day’s drive, you can encounter mountains, plains, fiords, alpine lakes, and glaciers, and while you won’t need to pack your bikini for them, the South Island also boasts some beautiful and unique beaches along its East and West Coasts.
+We have rounded up four of the best beaches in New Zealand.
+These are our favourites that you won’t want to miss on your South Island tour.

 A word of caution, the west coast is notorious for the pesky sand fly, so you’ll want to stay covered and bring plenty of sandfly repellent with you.